microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationSignInDetailedSummary.md

 ### -Filter

-The oData v3.0 filter statement.
+The OData v4.0 filter statement.
 Controls which objects are returned.

 ```yaml